 How can machine monitoring cut unproductive and unplanned downtime?

 Even under normal economic conditions, part of your role and responsibility is to look for ways to increase factory efficiency and eliminate waste.
-It is likely you will want to:
+You will likely want to:

 So whilst we can’t help directly with the political, economic and environmental challenges faced, we can enable you to gain visibility, gain control and continually improve your factory’s productivity and efficiency through our affordable machine monitoring platform.
 Putting you, your team and the factory in a much stronger position to navigate the market conditions and take advantage of the opportunities available.